 The Goal: A New Model

 What your future model will look like is, of course, up to you and your teams.
-Regardless of its specific makeup, any strong model will provide customers a seamless experience across a company’s portfolio and with their brand.
+Regardless of its specific makeup, any strong model will provide customers with a seamless experience across a company’s portfolio and with its brand.
 Those deeper experiences will come from data-driven decisions, science-driven content, and touchpoints that build upon each other to meet the ultimate goal: greater loyalty.